New Modality Contributor:

 Midori is a multidisciplinary artist known for her interactive performances and installations, as well as a renowned sexuality educator and international presenter on personal fulfillment and kinky adventures.
-She's scheduled to appear at our upcoming event at The Battery on February 28th, 2020; here's more about her...
+She's appeared at our event at The Battery (San Francisco) in 2020.

 Could you talk a bit about your teaching and your art?

 I’ve got a two-track career; on one there’s the art side, and on the other side there’s my teaching.
 In terms of teaching, I am the founder of a company, Fire Horse Productions, that creates sexuality, BDSM, and personal empowerment workshops.
 I am giving people the tools by which to better engage in creativity and personal expression.
 I use sexuality as a portal, a sandbox, a place where people experiment and learn about themselves, where all parties involved engage in mutual joy creation, where everybody is experiencing satisfaction.
 But before all this, there needs to be self-awareness — not just the technical stuff, the things people tend to immediately think of when hearing about BDSM — but rather understanding one’s desire, specificity of language in order that one may engage in effective, precise, relevant communication.

 Even if learned in the realm of your bedroom, these skills permeate all aspects of one’s interaction with other people in the world.
 With my teaching, I’m sharing creativity and empowerment and how to do things better with other people.
 Sometimes it’s sex; sometimes it’s kink.
 Sometimes it’s painting a mural; sometimes it’s your next software release.
 Sometimes it’s just making a better world.